 In this study experts` concerns related to COVID-19 pandemic were tried to analyse.
 Editorial thoughts published in five leading digital newspapers of five Asian countries in initial three months of the pandemic were analysed and presented in this results section.
 Results of this study is organized into eight different issues associated with COVID-19 pandemic under the following sub-headings.

-4.1 How Printing Media of Asia Shapes Pandemic COVID-19 Situation
+4.1 How the Print Media of Asia Shapes the Pandemic COVID-19 Situation

-"At times of crisis, we turn to experts — but news outlets and social media must be careful about the information they share, particularly informally" (Llewellyn, 2020), famous journalist of BBC has advised to all media by stating this request.
+“At times of crisis, we turn to experts — but news outlets and social media must be careful about the information they share, particularly informally” (Llewellyn, 2020), famous journalist of BBC has advised to all media by stating this request.
 His statement indicates how important it is to shape the news during this kind of health crisis and what should be the role of media.
 In this study, it noticed that different newspapers representing different countries have their approach and focus on highlighting different aspects of life associated with COVID-19.
 Study shows that different countries took dramatically different approaches in managing the pandemic.
 The variation marked by prior experience and preparation, early reinforcement of strict vigilance, testing and isolation, late enforcement, strong vs. weak public awareness , self-restraint, commitments and other factors (Djalante et al., 2020).
 These different approaches reflected in the analysis and concerns of experts in leading newspapers of studied five countries.
-These variations in experts' opinions and concerns discussed in section 4.
+These variations in experts’ opinions and concerns are discussed in Section 5.

-4.2.1 Printing Media in South Korea: The Korean Herald (Daily)
+4.2.1 Print Media in South Korea: The Korean Herald (Daily)

 As one of the global manufacturing giants, South Korea is more concerned about North and South Politics and "try to avoid panicking" at whatever point Pyongyang takes steps to transform Seoul into an "ocean of fire."
 That same South Korea is now taking the lead and try not to panic to face COVID-19.
 Minimize the death toll and stop spreading to affect the whole nation.
 The first confirmed case of COVID-19 in South Korea found on 20 January; despite a gradual rise, it was under control (Dudden and Marks, 2020).
 Nevertheless, the whole scenario changed on February 18 with the patient no. 31 in Daegu.
 Within two weeks, the total number of infected people increased from 31 to 3000 residents.